isabella232/M365Insights/README.md

 ## Prerequisites

 * **Workplace Analytics licensed analyst** – Must be assigned a license and an Analyst role for Workplace Analytics and have query results with the data you want to export.
 * **Microsoft Azure subscription** – If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) now.
-You’ll be using [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/), [OData connector](https://docs.microsoft.com/azure/data-factory/connector-odata#supported-capabilities), and [Data Factory](https://docs.microsoft.com/rest/api/datafactory/) for this setup.
+You need to use [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/), [OData connector](https://docs.microsoft.com/azure/data-factory/connector-odata#supported-capabilities), and [Data Factory](https://docs.microsoft.com/rest/api/datafactory/) for this setup.
 * **Azure data store** – Your data store must be [supported by the OData connector](https://docs.microsoft.com/azure/data-factory/connector-odata).
 * **Azure admin** – Azure admin privileges are required to create and register the app in Azure.
 You also need to ask the Azure global admin to grant you permissions in Azure Data Factory to connect your new app to the Azure data store.
-To create Data Factory instances, the user account that you use to sign in to Azure must be a member of the contributor or owner role, or an administrator of the Azure subscription.
+To create Data Factory instances, the account you sign in to Azure with must have the contributor or owner role, or be an administrator of the Azure subscription.

 ## To set up with PowerShell

-The following uses [Azure PowerShell](https://docs.microsoft.com/azure/data-factory/quickstart-create-data-factory-powershell) to create and register a new analytics app and deploy the data factory for the export end-to-end.
+The following uses [Azure PowerShell](https://docs.microsoft.com/azure/data-factory/quickstart-create-data-factory-powershell) to create and register a new analytics app and deploy the data factory for the export end to end.

 You can then use this new data factory to access query data from Workplace Analytics and copy it to your choice data store (blob storage) by using the Azure Resource Manager template.
 You can reuse this new app over time for multiple projects without having to repeat these steps.
 You can also reuse the data factory you created for new pipelines.